Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Token/TF_Token.md

 # Get TFT: Buy TFT on Lobstr

-The Threefold token (TFT) is the utility token of the The Threefold Grid, a decentralized and open-source project offering network, compute and storage capacity.
+The Threefold token (TFT) is the utility token of the Threefold Grid, a decentralized and open-source project offering network, compute and storage capacity.

 Threefold Tokens (TFT) are created (minted) by the ThreeFold Blockchain (TFChain) only when new Internet capacity is added to the ThreeFold Grid by farmers.
 For this reason, TFT is a pure utility token as minting is solely the result of farming on the Threefold Grid.